Welcome!

 My most listened to music of the last 30 days.
 See more on LastFM.

-- The Wrong Way by Thotcrime
+- In The Night by Mr.Kitty

 Articles from around the internet I would recommend reading.